 The CCA –with the support of 2030 WRG and other organizations– launched the Social Pact for Water Initiative with the objective of creating a set of deliberative structures to bring different stakeholders together to discuss the many different challenges faced by the water sector, attempt to bridge differences, and arrive at some form of consensus on the necessary policy change and institutional reform priorities.
 Perhaps an even more important underlying goal of the Initiative was to deploy in the Mexican water polity an ideal or loadstar imbued with political symbolism regarding to what the CCA and its allies considers urgent and necessary for the polity, as without a true social pact for water –bringing together in a concerted manner the interests, resources and the will of key stakeholders and negotiating the trade-offs– whatever changes/reforms enacted will not truly work.

-Out of this process the CCA produced a position paper, Normative Principles and Organizational Guidelines for the Mexican Water Sector to help inform the National Water Law (NWL) framework reform process. [links to the related publications] Furthermore, in the context of this reform process the CCA created a taskforce to support critical thinking, enable multidisciplinary expert evaluation, and increase awareness on the importance of sound reforms to ensure that the new NWL bids are thoroughly analyzed and incorporate the best available knowledge and practices.
+Out of this process the CCA produced a position paper, Normative Principles and Organizational Guidelines for the Mexican Water Sector to help inform the National Water Law (NWL) framework reform process.
+Furthermore, in the context of this reform process the CCA created a taskforce to support critical thinking, enable multidisciplinary expert evaluation, and increase awareness on the importance of sound reforms to ensure that the new NWL bids are thoroughly analyzed and incorporate the best available knowledge and practices.

 2030 WRG started to work in Mexico in 2015 upon an invitation made by the CONAGUA.
 In 2016, 2030 WRG established a strategic alliance with the Consejo Consultivo del Agua (CCA), an already existing MSP, created by government and civil society to support multi-stakeholder participation throughout the policy process and to provide independent advice to the President of Mexico, CONAGUA, diverse ministries, and the House of Representatives.
 Since then, the 2030WRG became a full CCA member and holds a seat in its Steering Board, also playing the role of technical secretary of the joint initiatives.
 It is worth highlighting that the CCA’s functions and responsibilities are anchored in the National Water Law (chapter 14 BIS of the NWL), giving it a distinctive and influential role in the water polity.